accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 1. Activate the **Increase contrast** option (*Settings > Accessibility > Display and text size > Increase contrast*) or if present in the application, activate the replacement mechanism to display application with sufficient contrast ratio.
 1. Identify texts on the screen, texts contained in graphic elements and texts embedded in videos which could cause contrast problems.
-1. Activate the **Colour Contrast Analyzer**{lang=en} software on the computer and capture the foreground and background colors on the mobile terminal:
+1. Activate the **Colour Contrast Analyzer** software on the computer and capture the foreground and background colors on the mobile terminal:
 - By [broadcasting the screen of the mobile terminal to the computer](methodologie.md#broadcast-l-ecran-du-mobile-terminal)&nbsp;;
 - By taking [screenshots](methodologie.md#realiser-des-captures-d-ecran) of the elements to be evaluated (and importing them onto the computer).
 1. Check: